 On July 9, 2003, a new era in TCU baseball began as Jim Schlossnagle became just the program's ninth coach since 1940.

-The 2012-2013 season marked a new era in TCU Athletics with the move to the Big 12.
-Additionally, the Horned Frogs non-conference schedule was one of the most difficult in the country as the Horned Frogs played 19 contests against teams that went on to participate in the NCAA tournament.
+The 2012-13 season marked a new era in TCU Athletics with the move to the Big 12.
+Additionally, the Frogs non-conference schedule was one of the most difficult in the country as the Horned Frogs played 19 contests against teams that went on to participate in the NCAA tournament.
 Schlossnagle's squad met the challenges head on and posted their 10th winning season under his tutelage.

 The regular season growth translated to postseason success as the Frogs rallied from a game one loss to Ole Miss in the NCAA College Station Regional to claim the program's first-ever road Regional championship.
-TCU advanced to its third NCAA Super Regional in the last four, putting them in elite company as one of only eight schools to hold that distinction.
+TCU advanced to its third NCAA Super Regional in the last four years, putting them in elite company as one of only eight schools to hold that distinction.